 This is one of the cultural sites included in the list of UNESCO World Heritage Sites in Germany.
 The listing used to include only Hadrian’s Wall, which was built to defend the Roman Empire against the “barbarians” in 142 AD.
 However, the UNESCO site listing was expanded to include all frontiers of the Roman Empire in Germany.

 This garden is recognized into the UNESCO World Heritage Sites in Germany for its outstanding use of philosophical principles from the Age of Enlightenment into its design.
 The garden landscape produces a harmonious whole in terms of its use of principles from the era’s economy, education, and art.
 The site was inscribed by UNESCO on its list in 2000.

 Hanseatic City of Lubeck (1987)

 The Hanseatic League monopolized trade in Europe and designated Lubeck as the capital of the trading activity during that time.
 Even though the majority of Lubeck got destroyed during World War II, the architectural elements that date to as far back as the 12th century remain intact until today.

 The towns of Wismar and Stralsund were also major trading centers as part of the Hanseatic League in the 14th and 15th centuries.
-Hence, they played an important role as trading, administrative and defensive centers.
+Hence, they played an important role as a trading, administrative and defensive centers.
 The architectural styles of the buildings and structures in both towns are also notable.
 Their roles in the architectural and trading landscape both help establish them as culturally valuable towns in Germany.

 Several memorials were built to commemorate the life of Martin Luther in the towns of Wittenberg and Eisleben.
 Some of these monuments include the Melanchthon’s house (located in Wittenberg) wherein Martin Luther was born and died, the castle church he posted his famous ’95 Theses’, and his room in Wittenberg, among others.